byintention/takeaction/README.md

 Remember the powers that be will try and dissuade us from reducing our working hours and how much we spend with their corporate friends.
 There are various defeatist arguments employed by the media and parroted by idiots to try and make us give up; It's too hard/expensive, what about China, blah blah.

+Some of these things are quick and cheap/free to change in our lives.
 There are also benefits beyond external change to all this.
 It feels good to get our agency back and doing something instead of just giving up and staring at corporate social media while wearing clothes made by slaves & sipping a sugar water drink.

 TO-DO; Rankings of effort/impact/likely cost impact

+**Bold** things are guestimated as being low effort & high impact

 ## Shopping
 - https://www.which.co.uk/ magazine